jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   All things start with the NEW button shown in the picture below.

-  Here you can begin the walk through wizard to create a virtual machine of your own size and choosing.

   Name it (auto guess) choose the specific Operating System type and then the specific OS.
 What happens if you choose the wrong one?
 Two things, 1 you can always go back in the settings option and change it after the virtual machine is powered off.
 2. As long as you have the correct OS family everything should be ok--but see the extensions setting at the end of this chapter.

   Next is the amount of memeory availalbe - note that this is shared with your underlying OS and whatever you allocate to this guest VM will be unavaialbe to the underlying host OS while the guest VM is powered on.
 Here you have a choice of how much harddrive space you will allocate to the guest VM.
 This space will be treated as a file by the underlying host OS--allowing for easy migration, export, and even cloning of the guest VM.

   You can chose to dynamically allocate your harddrive space or statically allocate it.
 The advantage of dynamically allocating is that not all the space will be assigned right away.
 The harddrive will grow incrementally as you need space until it hits the maximum you defined.
 The disadvantage of this is that if you are creating lots of data there will be overhead processing in continually allocating enough space.
 Statically allocating the harddrive space on the otherhand will potentially lessen the number of systems that can go on your harddrive because potentially much space that is allocated is actually unused.